GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Preprocessing the input file
 ---------------------------------

-Because we are using advanced xml features in this example, the input file must be pre-processed using pygeos.
+Because we are using advanced xml features in this example, the input file must be pre-processed using geosx_xml_tools.
 To build the final input file ``hydrofracture_processed.xml``, run the following:

-``geosx_bin_dir/pygeos examples/hydraulicFracturing/heterogeneousInSituProperties/heterogeneousInSitu_singleFracture.xml -o hydrofracture_processed.xml``
+``geosx_bin_dir/format_xml examples/hydraulicFracturing/heterogeneousInSituProperties/heterogeneousInSitu_singleFracture.xml -o hydrofracture_processed.xml``

 Running the case